About the Self-Care Traumatic Episode Protocol (STEP)

 Symptoms of Distress may include physical and/or emotional dysregulation.
 Early intervention builds effective strategies, coping mechanisms, and resilient pathways.

-STEP Solo is a clinician-assisted protocol for individuals who have some distress but do not have post-traumatic stress disorder (PTSD).
-The clinician screens participants and monitors individuals before and after they complete STEP online.
+STEP Solo is a clinician-assisted, autonomous protocol designed for individuals experiencing some distress but who do not meet criteria for post-traumatic stress disorder (PTSD).
+A clinician screens participants to ensure they have sufficient self-regulation skills to complete the processing independently.
+The clinician also monitors participants’ scores before and after they complete STEP Solo online to identify when additional support may be needed or if their level of need changes.

 These clients, along with their therapist, will review the additional exclusion criteria to ensure they meet the eligibility criteria for using this protocol.
 Eligibility will be assessed by the clinician with the assistance of the criteria outlined.
 Clients will complete a consent form prior to beginning the protocol.